emjoseph/worklede/README.md

 - Email delivery is live
 - Site is available at www.worklede.com
 - Several more user tests, in particular for testing email delivery
-- Three scrapers actively pulling jobs from the New York Times, Washington Post, and Conde Nast
+- Three scrapers actively pulling jobs from the New York Times, Washington Post, and Conde Nast.
+We're running these locally from our computers but synced to the production DB for now.
+Our next push on this end will be to set up a SideKiq worker/cron to periodically scrape the companies of interest.
 - New Latest Jobs Listing
-- New Job Matches - Calculated via Python Spacy Document Similarity (Cosine Similarity) scoring
+- New Job Matches Scoring System - Calculated via Python Spacy Document Similarity (Cosine Similarity) scoring.
+This happens in real-time when a user submits a new resume.
+Like with our scrapers, our next task will be to set up a SideKiq worker/cron to periodically score resumes against new jobs that have come in.
 - New Resume Parsing Logic - Done via Python Spacy Entity Recognition